Tips: Once You Have Loans

 Once you rehabilitate or consolidate your loan, consider an income-driven repayment plan option.

-Federal Student Loan Holders
+Federal Student Loan Borrowers

 • If you need immediate help, deferment and forbearance allow you to temporarily stop making payments on your loans.
 In most cases, the interest will still accrue.
 If making your monthly loan payments is a struggle, enrolling in an income-driven repayment plan may be more affordable in the long run than deferment or forbearance.

-Private Student Loan Holders
+Private Student Loan Borrowers

 • Contact your servicer to ask about options to lower your payment or to temporarily defer your loan payments if you’re experiencing a financial hardship.
 Another option is to refinance to a loan with a lower interest rate and/or a longer repayment period.
 Be aware that many refinance loans charge fees.